bgokden/gossip-to-gossip/README.md

 **NOTE: Implementation is not complete yet**

-This is an extension project for veri
+This is an extension project for [Veri](https://github.com/bgokden/veri)

-Veri is a decentralised and distributed Feature Store.
+[Veri](https://github.com/bgokden/veri) is a decentralised and distributed Feature Store.

 Node synchronisation and discovery is done over gossip.